Tech500/SdWebBrowse-CC3000-HTTPServer/README.md

-DIY Datalogger combined with HTTPWeb server:  SdWebBrowse_Ethernet_WEBServer.ino is a datalogger and web server.
-Revision 30.1 of Sketch.
+DIY Datalogger combined with HTTPWeb server:  SdWebBrowse_CC3000_HTTPServer.ino is a datalogger and web server.
+Once current sketch is updated; will be same, as current revision 30.1 of SdBrowse_Ethernet_WEBServer Sketch.

 Requires Arduino Mega 2560, Ethernet Shield and Real time clock, and Sensors for Humidity/Temperature and Barometric pressure.